mijndert/blog/src/posts/information-processing.md

 ---
 title: Information processing
 date: 2021-02-15 10:00:00
-summary: The apps that I use to keep track of knowledge and todo items.
+summary: "My productivity system for working from home: using Pocket, Things, Apple Notes, and Obsidian to manage articles, todos, notes, and knowledge"
 tags: productivity
 ---